 A video game capable of becoming an eSport must offer a certain degree of variety.
 There’s been a lot of talk about eSport in India lately.
 On the other hand, the public continues to grow.
 According to research by PayPal and Superdata, carried out a few years ago by Gamerji.

-In India eSports involve about 1,200,000 people and have a turnover that in 2019 was quantified at 12 million dollars.
-Within a year this figure is expected to increase by 2 million, while the public will increase by about 250 thousand.
+In India, eSports involve about 1,200,000 people and have a turnover that in 2019 was quantified at 12 million dollars.
+This figure is expected to increase by 2 million within a year, while the public will increase by about 250 thousand.

 Facts and statistics of eSports

-51% of fans are between 18 and 34 years old, while those between 35 and 64 years old represent 32%.
+51% of fans are between 18 and 34 years old, while those between 35 and 64 represent 32%.
 Women are only 12%.
-Generally speaking, I don’t think that the female figure in India has yet found a real space in the eSport panorama.
+Generally speaking, I don’t think that India’s female figure has yet found a real space in the eSport panorama.

-This is because often women themselves do not aim to professionalize themselves as players but to create a fan base given by factors external to gaming.
+This is because women often do not aim to professionalise themselves as players but create a fan base given by external factors to gaming.

 A professional, gaming-focused attitude is the basis for getting respect from other players as well.
 I think the difference in skill level with males is dictated more by a psychological factor than the woman than anything else.